Henri Cartier-Bresson: Filmmaking

 When he returned to France, Cartier-Bresson applied for a job with renowned French film director Jean Renoir.
-He acted in Renoir's 1936 film Partie de campagne and in the 1939 La Règle du jeu, for which he played a butler and served as second assistant.
+He acted in Renoir's 1936 film Partie de campagne and in the 1939 La Règle du jeu, for which he served as second assistant and played a butler.
 Renoir made Cartier-Bresson act so he could understand how it felt to be on the other side of the camera.
 Cartier-Bresson also helped Renoir make a film for the Communist party on the 200 families, including his own, who ran France.
-During the Spanish civil war, Cartier-Bresson co-directed an anti-fascist film with Herbert Kline, to promote the Republican medical services.
+During the Spanish Civil War, Cartier-Bresson co-directed an anti-fascist film with Herbert Kline, to promote the Republican medical services.

 Photojournalism start

 Cartier-Bresson's first photojournalist photos to be published came in 1937 when he covered the coronation of King George VI and Queen Elizabeth, for the French weekly Regards.
 He focused on the new monarch's adoring subjects lining the London streets, and took no pictures of the king.
 His photo credit read "Cartier", as he was hesitant to use his full family name.
+Between 1937 and 1939, Cartier-Bresson worked as a photographer for the French Communists' evening paper, Ce soir.
+With Chim and Capa, Cartier-Bresson was a leftist, but he did not join the French Communist party.

 Marriage

 In 1937, Cartier-Bresson married a Javanese dancer, Ratna Mohini.
 They lived in a fourth-floor servants' flat in Paris at 19, rue Neuve-des-Petits-Champs (now rue Danielle Casanova), a large studio with a small bedroom, kitchen, and bathroom where Cartier-Bresson developed film.
-Between 1937 and 1939, Cartier-Bresson worked as a photographer for the French Communists' evening paper, Ce soir.
-With Chim and Capa, Cartier-Bresson was a leftist, but he did not join the French Communist party.
-In 1967, he was divorced from Ratna "Elie".

-In 1970 Cartier-Bresson married Magnum photographer Martine Franck [25] and in May 1972, the couple had a daughter, Mélanie.